 When discharging wastewater to public waterworks, Mazda maintains voluntary standards stricter than the legal requirements, and manages discharge daily.
 The Company also ensures wastewater cleanliness by properly treating water used for industrial processes, human hygiene, and other purposes.

-In FY March 2013, MMVO built rainwater storage pits in 30,000 locations in a mountainous region of 100 ha in the natural environmental conservation region as a river-head area, in order to help secure water resources by promoting the recycling of rainwater near the plant.
+In FY March 2013, MMVO formulated rainwater keeping pits in 30,000 locations in a mountainous region of 100 ha in the natural environmental conservation region as a river-head area, in order to keep water resource by assisting rainwater circulation near the plant.

 Mazda is continuing efforts to reduce the emission of sulfur oxides (SOx), nitrogen oxides (NOx), dust and soot, fine particles, vapors, and volatile organic compounds (VOCs).